 BlizzCon 2018, there was no adrenaline.
 The writing was already on the wall leading up to that, but it became much clearer.

 BlizzPro will hang on for now, but we realize that things aren’t going to be the same.
-The people on this team are still awesome–we’re all a bunch of friends and nothing is going to change that.
-As Blizzard struggles with its core values, we find ourselves struggling with our passion for its games.
-But all eras must come to an end, and it appears that this may be one of them.
+The people on this team are still awesome–we’re a bunch of friends and nothing is going to change that.
+However, as Blizzard struggles with its core values, we find ourselves struggling with our passion for their games.

 As we consider what the future holds for BlizzPro, we encourage you to check out our new project, YetiArcade.
 Many of our BlizzPro team members have begun writing about their experiences with games, gadgets, and other geeky stuff, and we’d love to have you join the conversation.